-Tsunamis are massive waves generated by a displacement of water.
+Tsunamis are massive waves generated by a displacement of water and can have disastrous effects on people.
 Earthquakes or underwater explosions can trigger these waves, such as those caused by volcanic activity or underwater testing of nuclear devices.
 Tsunamis can travel at over 500 mph in deep water and can reach 1,700 feet in height at their most extreme.

 Devastation of Homes

-Tsunamis destroy the buildings in which people live and work.
-Many individuals who live in an area that is hit by a tsunami lose everything they own.
-All the businesses, streets and buildings with which they are familiar are destroyed.
-Many are left homeless and without resources in the initial aftermath.
-The rebuilding process is expensive, time-consuming and psychologically tumultuous.
+Tsunamis can destroy entire buildings and can cause serious property damage.
+Many individuals who live in an area hit by a tsunami lose everything they own, which leaves them homeless and without resources in the initial aftermath.
+Some of the tsunami effects include leveling homes down to their foundations and exposing bedrock.
+The rebuilding process is expensive, time-consuming and psychologically tumultuous for people.

 Loss of Life

-Tsunamis are difficult to detect far out at sea, since waves do not begin to gain size until they reach shallower waters.
-As a result they strike with very little warning, resulting in loss of human life.
-The tsunami that struck northern Japan after an offshore earthquake on March 11, 2011, killed at least 14,340 people, as buildings were crushed and thousands were trapped under debris or pulled out to sea.
+Tsunami dangers are difficult to detect far out at sea, since waves do not begin to gain size until they reach shallower waters.
+As a result, they strike with very little warning, often resulting in a huge loss of human life.
+The tsunami that struck northern Japan after an offshore earthquake on March 11, 2011, killed at least 14,340 people, which crushed buildings and left thousands trapped under debris or pulled out to sea.

-Daily life for individuals in a nation affected by tsunami is altered by the damage the disaster can cause to the economy.
-Locations that were previously popular destinations for tourists suffer depression as a result of lost tourism, with visitors staying away out of fear and during reconstruction.
+Daily life for individuals in a nation affected by a tsunami changes because of the damage the disaster causes to the economy.
+Locations that were previously popular destinations for visitors suffer depression as a result of lost tourism, with people staying away out of fear and during reconstruction.
 Rebuilding after a tsunami puts a significant financial strain on governments as well, resulting in an economic downturn that can affect entire regions of the world.